-When Charles Spearman (1904, 1927) discovered the general intelligence factor, g, a century ago, he simultaneously revealed perhaps the most important fact about it: Namely, g is a highly general ability.
-The mental tests he subjected to factor analysis contained quite different kinds of manifest content (e.g., understanding paragraphs, doing arithmetic, following instructions, estimating lengths, remembering words, identifying absurdities in pictures), yet performance on all of them was influenced by the same common factor.
+When Charles Spearman (1904, 1927) discovered the general intelligence factor, g, a century ago, he simultaneously revealed perhaps the most important fact about it: namely, g is a highly general ability.
+The mental tests he subjected to factor analysis contained quite different kinds of manifest content (such as understanding paragraphs, doing arithmetic, following instructions, estimating lengths, remembering words, identifying absurdities in pictures), and yet performance on all of them was influenced by the same common factor.
 That is, people who scored high on the general factor, g, tended to score well on all the individual tests, and people who scored low on the common factor tended to perform poorly on all tests.
 Such results have been replicated countless times since (Carroll, 1993).

-Psychometric and biological evidence (Carroll, 1993; Jensen, 1998) has now persuaded most researchers that the g factor really exists (i.e., is not just a statistical artifact), but questions remain over how truly general it is (Sternberg & Grigorenko, 2002).
-Skeptics often argue that g is only an academic ability and that there are other, coequal intelligences that not only are independent of g but also are more important outside of school settings (e.g., Gardner, 1983; Sternberg et al., 2000).
-These multiple-intelligences hypotheses have not been borne out when actually tested (Brody, 2003; Gottfredson, 2003; Hunt, 2001; Koke & Vernon, in press), and much research has shown that g actually plays a rather substantial role in practical affairs, especially in performing jobs well (J. P. Campbell, 1990) and getting ahead socioeconomically (Jencks et al., 1979; Murray, 1998).
+Psychometric and biological evidence (Carroll, 1993; Jensen, 1998) has now persuaded most researchers that the g factor "really exists" (is not just a statistical artifact), but questions remain over how truly general it is (Sternberg & Grigorenko, 2002).
+Skeptics often argue that g is only an "academic" ability, and that there are other co-equal "intelligences" that are not only independent of g but also more important outside of school settings (e.g., Gardner, 1983; Sternberg et al., 2000).
+These multiple-intelligences hypotheses have not been borne out when actually tested (Brody, in press; Gottfredson, in press; Hunt, 2001; Koke & Vernon, in press), and much research has shown that g actually plays a rather substantial role in practical affairs, especially in performing jobs well (Campbell, 1990) and getting ahead socioeconomically (Jencks et al., 1979; Murray, 1998).

 Far less research has examined g's impact on physical health, but the past century of research on g can be brought to bear on the issue.
-Many thousands of studies have examined g's psychometric properties, distribution across individuals and groups, genetic and environmental roots, physiological correlates in the brain, influence on individuals' behavior and life chances, and impact on a society's social, political, and economic life (e.g., Brody, 1992; Carroll, 1993, 1997; Deary, 2000b; Gordon, 1997; Herrnstein & Murray, 1994; Jensen, 1998; Schmidt & Hunter, 1998; Sternberg & Grigorenko, 1997; Vernon, 1993).
+Many thousands of studies have examined g's psychometric properties, distribution across individuals and groups, genetic and environmental roots, physiological correlates in the brain, influence on individuals' behavior and life chances, and impact on a society's social, political, and economic life (e.g., Brody, 1992; Carroll, 1993, 1997; Deary, 2000b; Gordon, 1997; Herrnstein & Murray, 1994; Jensen, 1998; Linn, 1982; Schmidt & Hunter, 1998; Sternberg & Grigorenko, 1997; Vernon, 1993).
 This vast and dense network of generalizations can be used to make predictions in areas of human activity not yet assayed for the involvement of g.
-I refer to this network and related predictions as g theory.
+I will refer to this network and related predictions as g theory.
 The analytic strategy I pursue here is to ask whether (a) the data on daily self-maintenance, health self-care, and prevention of accidental injury conform to the predictions of g theory and whether (b) g theory can explain social class differences in health better than can conventional theories of social inequality.